carloszan/blog/content/posts/twitter-notes.md

 ]
 +++

-Currently the notes are only in Portuguese version, [click here](https://carlos.sjdr.cloud/pt-br/posts/twitter-notes).
+Currently the notes are only in [Portuguese, click here](https://carlos.sjdr.cloud/pt-br/posts/twitter-notes).